parimish/jaxb/README.md

 # jaxb
-This will contain only jaxb related code
+This repository will contain only jaxb related code